kyldvs/books/fiction/fantasy/lit-rpg/wandering-inn/notes.md

 - Beniar is healed from the poison.
 - 2 hobs and 30 goblins spotted.
 Silver-teams head out to attack.
 - Goblins were not found, silver-teams return.
-- Laken sense a single goblin entering the village with bow and knife.
+- Laken senses a single goblin entering the village with bow and knife.
 Maybe poisoned.
 - Durene catches and kills the goblin, but is cut with the knife.
 - Knife is not poisoned.
 - That night goblins fire flaming arrows at buildings.
 The fires are put out.